 If you save and invest one million dollars, you can pay yourself $40,000 (4%) per year for likely the rest of your life.
 Save and invest two million dollars, you get an $80,000 per year lifestyle.
 Now we’re talking!

 Make more income?
-Get to freedom faster.
+Achieve financial freedom faster.
 Save more money?
-Get there faster.
+Get there even faster.
 Live a less expensive lifestyle?
-Freedom is almost here!
+Freedom is just around the corner!

 Rule #6: Don’t try to time the stock market.
 Keep your money invested no matter what.